praezi/rust/README.md

 * Fine-grained security vulnerability propagation checking
 * Precise license compliance checking
 * Change impact and deprecation analysis ("Which clients break if I as a library maintainer remove this deprecated method?")
-* Health analyses of an entire ecosystem ("what are the most central functions?", "where should we focus our testing efforts?", ...)
+* Health analyses of an entire ecosystem ("What are the most central functions?", "Where should we focus our testing efforts?", ...)
 * ... and more!

 ## Getting started